videojs/video.js/CONTRIBUTING.md

   contrib hotfix start
   ```

   You will be prompted to name the branch.
-After that, grunt will create the branch locally, push it up to your origin, and track it.
+After that, contrib will create the branch locally, and use git to push it up to your origin, and track it.
 You're now ready to start building your feature or fixing that bug!

 9. Thoroughly test your feature or fix.
 If you're fixing a bug, we recommend in addition to testing the fix itself, to do some testing around the areas that your fix has touched.
 For example, a brief smoketest of the player never hurts.

-10. Commit your feature or fix locally.
+10. Commit and push your feature or hotfix locally.
+You'll use Git directly for these tasks.

   Be sure to reference your issue in any commit message.
 Github allows you to do this through the [fixes](https://github.com/blog/831-issues-2-0-the-next-generation) keyword.